Baked Corned Beef with Glaze

 - Preheat the oven to 325°.

-- Remove the corned beef from the packet and dry it with paper towels.
-Place the corned beef fat side up in a roasting pan with 2" high sides.
+- Remove 4 pound corned beef from the packet and dry it with paper towels.
+Place it fat side up in a roasting pan with 2-3" high sides.

-- Add the carrots and onions around the corned beef.
-Add enough water to the pan to come half way up the sides of the beef.
-Add the pickling spice packet into the water (not on top of the meat).
+- Add 4 medium carrots and 1 medium onion around the brisket.
+Add enough water to the pan to come halfway up the sides of the beef.
+Add the 2 teaspoons pickling spice into the water (not on top of the meat).

-- Tightly cover the corned beef with tin foil and transfer it to the oven.
+- Tightly cover with tin foil and transfer it to the oven.
 Cook for 3-4 hours or until the meat is very tender.

 MAKE THE GLAZE:

-- While the beef is cooking, assemble the glaze.
-In a small saucepan combine the brown sugar, dijon mustard, whole grain mustard and horseradish.
+- In a small saucepan combine the 1/3 cup brown sugar, 2 tablespoons dijon mustard, 1 tablespoon whole grain pommery mustard and 1 tablespoon hot prepared horseradish.
 Whisk to combine.
-Heat over medium high heat, whisking constantly until the sugar melts and it's the consistency of a glaze.
+Heat over medium-high heat, whisking constantly until the sugar melts and it's the consistency of a glaze.
 Set aside.

 FINISH THE CORNED BEEF:

-- When the corned beef is cooked, remove it from the oven.
+- When it's cooked, remove it from the oven.
 Turn the oven temperature up to 375°.

-- Return the corned beef to the oven and roast for 15 minutes or until the glaze is bubbly.
+- Return the baking dish to the oven and roast for 15 minutes or until the glaze is bubbly.

-- Transfer the beef to a cutting board and slice against the grain in 1/4" slices.
+- Transfer to a cutting board and slice against the grain in ¼" slices.

 RECIPE VIDEO: